 For example, the University of Washington’s School of Medicine has said that while they have never required a specific number of doctor shadowing hours, they will now accept online or virtual shadowing hours as clinical experience.

-Each school is making their own decisions regarding admissions during covid so it is imperative that you check with each of them.
-Do not assume what is okay with one school will be accepted by another.
+Each school is making their own decisions regarding admissions during COVID, so it is imperative that you check with each of them.
+Do not assume that what is okay with one school will be accepted by another.

 The UW School of Medicine said it best, “The Admissions Committee has always valued the insight and reflection that applicants gain from their experiences rather than the number of hours.”

 One virtual shadowing experience may be better than the others.
 Ultimately, it is about what you gain from the experience.

 Shadowing a doctor is without a doubt more about the experience you get, than the hours you accumulate.
 One student may shadow ten doctors for a few hours each, but that is not necessarily a better option than someone who shadows the same doctor for a week.

 When it comes to shadowing a doctor or another healthcare professional, your goal is to understand what they do, their work-life balance, how they work with others in the facility, and how they handle patients.
 You want to see a range of experiences with the same healthcare professional so that you can understand what their life is like.

 You observe a doctor to decide if this profession is right for you and to begin building your understanding of patient care.
 This is also an opportunity for you to create connections with other healthcare professionals who can serve as references for you in the future.